Concordium/concordium-misc-tools/genesis-creator/README.md

 identityProviders = "some/path/idps-out"
 anonymityRevokers = "some/path/ars-out"
 genesis = "some/path/genesis.dat"
+genesisHash = "some/path/genesis_hash"
 cryptographicParameters = "some/path/global"
 ```
-If the line `deleteExisting = true` is added, then all the folders will be deleted (if they exist) before creating them.
+If the line `deleteExisting = true` is added, then all the files and folders
+will be deleted (if they exist) before creating them.
+This will happen even if
+the tool happens to fail in some later stage.

 ### Specifying the cryptographic parameters
 The cryptographic parameters can either be generated or contructed from a file with existing cryptographic parameters.